GeorgeBatch/moleculenet/README.md

 # Set-up

-This section outlines the set-up steps needed to start reproducing my results.
+In this section I outline the set-up steps required to start reproducing my results.
 It covers the following stages:

 1. Directory set-up;
 2. Creating an environment with [conda](https://docs.conda.io/en/latest/);